 Note to a reader:

 The city of Dana Point has decided to erect a statue of barrie and I tandem skateboarding in their Waterman's Plaza.
 The plaza has several statues of noteable Dana Point surfers from the past.
 When they found out that a 12' tandem board was too big and after finding this old movie of us tandem skateboarding, they decided to do us tandem skateboarding.
-The statue will be instaled in late summer of 2023.
-Enjoy this story
+The statue unveiling ceremony is planned for October 25th, 2023 at 3pm All is welcome! - Enjoy this story

 Since the invention of roller skates, like most other kids in the 1960's, I would break apart a perfectly good pair of those metal wheel, clamp-on roller skates, nail them to a 1” x 6” plank and make a skateboard.
 Actually, you could make two skateboards from one pair of roller skates; your trick board and your longer, high-speed downhill board.